- Chart

 Leadership and Structure

-Nasdaq Inc. is led by a Board of Directors and an executive management team.
+Nasdaq Inc. is led by a Board of Directors and a senior executive management team.
 Adena Friedman serves as the President and Chief Executive Officer.
-The company is structured around its core business segments, with dedicated leadership for each area to drive innovation and growth.
+The company is structured into distinct business units that align with its core business areas, allowing for specialized focus and innovation within each segment.

 Top Products and Market Share